 - What Have I Become?: An inversion - Darla was a vampire for so long that being human is literally killing her.Darla: What am I?!?Lindsey: Darla -Darla: Is that it?
 Am I Darla?Lindsey: Yes.Darla: Careful.
 Darla would snap you in half.
 Is that who I am?

 - Whole Episode Flashback: Much of the episode is taken up with Darla's relationship with Angelus.

 - Your Approval Fills Me with Shame: Lindsey escorts Darla to his office at Wolfram & Hart.
 Holland Manners enters and says howdy, then asks to talk to Lindsey privately.
 Out in the hall, Holland points out that it isn't "prudent" to keep Darla in their building now that she's made contact with Angel.
 Doors might get kicked in.
 Lindsey explains that he's worried Darla might hurt herself.
-Holland is happy to learn she is cracking up, then departs, telling Lindsay that he did the right thing.
+Holland is happy to learn she is cracking up, then departs, telling Lindsey that he did the right thing.